 4:34 And if they don’t specify dimensions, by qiyas its invalid, but istiḥsān its valid, and he should approximate the average person’s size

 4:34 and if they stipulate that he bring plaster, and don’t say how much, by qiyas invalid, but istiḥsān its ok because that’s how people do it

+4:52 if craftsman keeps a man with him in the store to work for half, by qiyas invalid, but by istiḥsān its good

 4:58 If a slave co-owned by two, then they bring in someone as another owner, then by qiyas that man should get half and the other two share half, but by istiḥsān they split it into even thirds

 4:66 If two people have mufaawada, then by qiyas neither should be able to lend stuff for free.
 But if one of them does it, lends an animal, then it goes lame, then by qiyas the person who lent it owes half value to his mufaawada partner.
 But istiḥsān that he’s not liable, AH AY and M. similarly with clothing, neither the borrower nor lender are liable.